FirelyTeam/firely-docs/mappingengine/index.rst

 =====================================================

 The FHIR Mapper is Firely's implementation of the `mapping language <https://www.hl7.org/fhir/mapping-language.html>`_, available as a Vonk plugin.
 With this engine you're able to transform data from a variety of formats - HL7 v2 or your custom ones - to other formats such as FHIR/custom.
+It can even be used to map FHIR resources between different profiles and FHIR versions.

 .. image:: ./images/structuremap-screenshot.png
   :align: center